Alex4SSB/ADB-Explorer/README.md

 `%LocalAppData%\AdbExplorer`

-### ℹ️ For Store version: <br />To be able to see these files, create `%LocalAppData%\AdbExplorer\App.txt` <br /> *before installing*, otherwise the files are stored in an unknown location.
+### ℹ️ For Store version: <br />To be able to see these files, create `%LocalAppData%\AdbExplorer\settings.json` <br /> *before installing*, otherwise the files are stored in an unknown location.

-* App.txt - persistent settings file.
+* settings.json - persistent settings file.
-* TEMP - a folder to which edited files are transferred temporarily.
-* TempDrag... - folder(s) to which files are temporarily transferred for Drag & Drop / Clipboard transfer to / from PC.

 The settings file contains user app settings as well as other settings not directly accessible.
 The file can be edited, but the format must be preserved.